-With data coming from different places, the key is to collect your business data and load it into a service that is easy for any user in the business to access.
+With data coming from different places, the key is to collect your business data and load it into a service that's easy for any user in the business to access.

-The solution quite often lies within data warehousing.
+The solution quite often lies within a data warehouse.
 Let’s look at why.

 A data warehouse is a unified data structure that aggregates data from multiple sources into a single database location for business intelligence and decision-making, based on the needs of an organization.

 What are the benefits of a data warehouse?

 Organizations have been using data warehouses for their data storage since the 1990s.
 Once unwieldy projects, they’ve evolved into more agile models that provide multiple benefits.
 Let’s take a look at them in turn.

 - More availability: Modern data warehouses sit in the cloud, which means services such as Amazon Redshift and Snowflake are available to a wider audience.